// Political Science

 Center for the Environment

-context of contemporary sociopolitical issues such as environmental sustainability and racial and gender inequity.
-Much of this research examines how preferences for progressive vs. restorative social change influence cognitive processes.
-Dr. Hennes also conducts translational research that develops and examines the effectiveness of social change interventions.
+Dr. Hennes's research focuses on cognitive and motivated biases in information processing and person perception, particularly in the context of contemporary sociopolitical issues such as environmental sustainability and racial and gender inequity.
+Much of this research examines how concern for the maintenance of social stability and preferences for restorative vs. progressive social change influence cognitive processes.
+Dr. Hennes also conducts translational research to develop and examine the efficacy (and potential unintended consequences) of social change interventions.
 Finally, she is heavily involved in the development of new methods for supporting scientific best practice, with a focus on sample size determination.

-FACE Foundation Thomas Jefferson Fund, Role: PI $20,000 Make our planet great again: A cross-national comparison of the influence of restorative vs. progressive change frames on concern for environmental sustainability.
-2018-2021
+Make our planet great again: A cross-national comparison of the influence of restorative vs. progressive change frames on concern for environmental sustainability.
+2018-2021.
+FACE Foundation Thomas Jefferson Fund, Role: PI $20,000